ALaggyDev/CoordsFinder/README.md

 CoordsFinder is a command-line tool that performs the actual bruteforce search.
 It supports CUDA and is much faster than the built-in WebCoordsFinder scanner.

 In short: Start with WebCoordsFinder, and either use the built-in scanner or use CoordsFinder.

+### I don't have a Nvidia GPU but I want to scan faster!
+What should I do?

+Use the free Google Colab notebook in [here](TODO)!

 ### How is CoordsFinder so fast?